I live in small town. We have Walmart, Target, a JCPenny, TJ Maxx and Ross. We aren’t fancy and my budget isn’t very fancy either.

 Wear Your Clothes Longer

-Another way you can help is to shop thrift stores once in a while.
+Another way you can help is to stop buying clothes new and shop thrift stores once in a while.
 This is the most sustainable and ethical way that you can buy clothing because you are reusing something that would otherwise end up in a landfill.

 If everyone bought 1 used item this year it could save more than 6 pounds of CO2 emissions which is equivalent to taking half a million cars off the road for a year!

-Of course, as a minimalist, I have to say that the easiest and cheapest solution to this problem is to buy a lot less.
+Of course, as a person who promotes the minimalist lifestyle, I have to say that the easiest and cheapest solution to this problem is to buy a lot less.
 Most of us could easily stop buying clothes for an entire year.

 We have too many clothing items and we do not constantly need more.
 Learn how to shop your own closet to create a colorful capsule wardrobe out of your favorite items before heading to the mall.